-School Councils are democracy in action; the School Council at Chickerell Primary Academy consists of representatives from Year 1 to Year 6.
+School Councils are democracy in action; the Pupil Voice group at Chickerell Primary Academy consists of representatives from Year 2 to Year 6.
 Our Reception classes learn about democracy through their Early Years Foundation Stage curriculum and contribute ideas for the School Council to discuss.
-The School Council meets every two weeks alongside our Rights Respecting School Ambassadors (RRSA) to express views on behalf of their classes and to make decisions.
+Year One learn about democracy through their Jigsaw PSHE lessons.
+The Pupil Voice group meets regularly to express views on behalf of their classes and to make decisions.

-Mrs. Llewellyn leads our School Council and Miss Stanton leads our RRSA; we all meet together as a Pupil Voice group so that we can share our ideas and the jobs we need to do after our meetings.
-Mrs. Llewellyn and Miss Stanton prepare minutes of the meetings for our class teachers and also post these on the website for us.
-After each meeting we are given a ‘job’ to carry out within school for example, we may have to talk to our classes about a school issue or gather ideas about how we could improve upon an area within school.
+Mrs. Llewellyn, Mrs Mitchell and Mrs Penn meet together with the children as a Pupil Voice group so that they can share their ideas and the jobs that they need to do after the meetings.
+Minutes of the meetings are written for Pupil Voice representatives to share in class and these are also attached to the bottom of this page.
+After each meeting the representatives are given a ‘job’ to carry out within school for example, they may have to talk to their classes about a school issue or gather ideas about how we could improve upon an area within school.

-The School Council, alongside our RRSA plays a vital role in the life of Chickerell Primary Academy.
+The Pupil Voice group plays a vital role in the life of Chickerell Primary Academy.
 They voice the views of the pupils and help Miss Harris, our Governors and our staff to continually strive for school improvement.
 We know that when children feel safe and secure at school and when they know that their opinions and views are valued and listened to, they will feel an integral part of our school community.
 This is very important to us here at Chickerell Primary Academy and therefore we encourage our children to become involved and to represent the views of their classes so that we can all work together in a democratic way.